 Your blog editorial calendar acts much like a playbook, moving a blog post (instead of a football) from initial ideation, to draft, and eventually, to published.
 It’s a tool to help you organize and plan all your blog content, making execution virtually foolproof.

 69% of companies use an editorial calendar for blog posts, is yours one of them?
-If not, you can easily get started with our free Google Sheets blog editorial calendar.
+If not, you can easily get started with our free blog content calendar template in Google Sheets.

-Hear us out.
-So why does a plain ole spreadsheet work well?
+But hear us out.
+Why does a plain ole spreadsheet work well?

 It’s cheap: aka basically free.